-I’m super grateful for my incredible, fantastic team of prompter operators: Ralph Kelliher, Jim Thylin, Martin Hyland, Charlie Kuttner, Jason LaBatt, Crystal Nickerson, my brother Thom, Marcos Johnson, and my new scheduler, Dawn Scribner.
-Zak Eby and Chris Thylin are just starting with my company:)
+I’m super grateful for my incredible, fantastic team of prompter operators: Ralph Kelliher, Jim Thylin, Martin Hyland, Charlie Kuttner, Jason LaBatt, Zak Eby, Sally Kite, my brother Thom Tanner, and my Operations Manager, Dawn Scribner.

-There’s been so many other cool people and companies, too, and in no particular order: Chater Camera, Rebel Sun, Alan Steinheimer, Jon Francis Films, Lucasfilm, Little Giant, Greg Freeman, Hub Strategy, Mac House, Ken Butler, PacSat, Acme Spots, Macy’s Satellite Network, Mark Herzig, Craig Patterson, Luke Seerveld, Robert Strong, Chris Coughlin, Doug Freeman, Paul Tisa, Japji, Conchita, and JP Morgan, too.
+There’s been so many other cool people and companies, too, and in no particular order: Chater Camera, Rebel Sun, Alan Steinheimer, Jon Francis Films, Lucasfilm, Little Giant, Greg Freeman, Hub Strategy, Mac House, Ken Butler, PacSat, Acme Spots, Markham, Legion, Macy’s Satellite Network, Mark Herzig, Craig Patterson, Luke Seerveld, Robert Strong, Chris Coughlin, Doug Freeman, Paul Tisa, Paul Koblik, Japji, Conchita, and JP Morgan, too.

 I’ve not listed everyone cool in my career here, sorry.
 Know that I appreciate you anyway.
 A lot.

 I’d list the entire past & present Reel Directory if I could (Thanks Lynetta Freeman)

 This is such a great career—where I can honestly say I love coming to work—serving clients, learning a ton, and making the talent be comfortable and authentic.